 Duchess was previously housed at Paignton Zoo with a female Asian elephant called Gay, but has sadly been alone since Gay was put to sleep in 2010 due to chronic illness.

-Born Free is calling for a phase out of elephants from UK zoos as part of its Elephant-Free UK campaign.
+Born Free is calling for a phase out of elephants from UK zoos as part of its Elephant-Free UK campaign, where you can get involved by sending a letter to the Sec retary of State.
+You can also choose to show your support by adopting an elephant here.